 \section{Application to magnetic resonance fingerprinting (MRF) reconstruction}

-MRF is able to provide multiple quantitative tissue parameters images from shorter acquisition times, thanks to the simultaneous application of transient states excitation and highly undersampled $k$-space read-outs.
+MRF provides multiple tissue parameter maps from shorter acquisition times, thanks to the simultaneous application of transient states excitation and highly undersampled $k$-space read-outs.
 These two aspects have a combined impact on acquisition times and image reconstruction accuracy.
-More undersampling allows more parameter estimations in reasonable acquisition times but is also responsible for larger undersampling errors, noise and artifacts, reducing map reconstruction accuracy.
+More undersampling allows more parameter estimations but is also responsible for larger undersampling errors, noise and artifacts, reducing map reconstruction accuracy.

-In some earlier work \citep{Oudoumanessah2025}, the Gaussian version of our procedure, referred to as HD-GMM, was evaluated, for the reconstruction, in an ideal setting, of fully sampled acquisitions, targetting $L=3$ parameters.
+In some earlier work \citep{Oudoumanessah2025}, the Gaussian version of our procedure, referred to as HD-GMM, was evaluated, for the reconstruction, in an ideal setting, of fully sampled acquisitions, targeting $L=3$ parameters.
 In this scenario, it was reported that HD-GMM, coupled with the online EM algorithm, achieved results comparable to full dictionary matching while significantly reducing reconstruction times.
 However, as we report in this section, HD-GMM performance degrades when dealing with largely undersampled acquisitions and becomes inadequate for estimating six parameters.
-In contrast, performance can be maintained by considering an elliptical version of our procedure (HD-MED) less sensitive to outliers.
+Performance can be maintained by considering an elliptical version of our procedure (HD-MED) less sensitive to outliers.

 In this section, we thus show how we can accurately reconstruct six parameter maps from \textit{in vivo} undersampled acquisitions (Section \ref{sec:acq}) by leveraging an extensive high-resolution dictionary (Section \ref{sec:dic}) and the HD-MED model.
 Algorithm~\ref{alg:DC} provides a schematic summary of our procedure.
 Figure~\ref{fig:pipeline} provides an illustration of our matching strategy or step 2 in Algorithm \ref{alg:DC}, once the HD-MED model has been estimated.
 Each acquired signal is first assigned to one of the learned clusters, and reduced accordingly to be then matched to the best dictionary signal in the corresponding cluster.
 It leads to improvements in both memory management complexity and reconstruction speed for parameter maps when compared to traditional dictionary matching, see Section \ref{sec:times}.